ianstormtaylor/slate/docs/libraries/slate-react/editable.md

 />
 ```

-In this example, text marked as bold will be rendered with `fontWeight: bold` or otherwise with a `fontWeight: normal`.

 #### `renderPlaceholder?: (props: RenderPlaceholderProps) => JSX.Element`

-The `renderPlaceholder` prop is an optional function that allows you to customize how the placeholder of the Slate.js `Editable` component is rendered when the editor is empty.
+The `renderPlaceholder` prop allows you to customize how the placeholder of the Slate.js `Editable` component is rendered when the editor is empty.
+The placeholder will only be shown when the editor's content is empty.

-The `renderPlaceholder` function receives an object `props` of type `RenderPlaceholderProps` and should return a JSX element that will be rendered as the placeholder.

-The `RenderPlaceholderProps` interface might contain properties such as:
+The `RenderPlaceholderProps` interface looks like this:

 ```typescript
 export type RenderPlaceholderProps = {